 Quick Recap of Chemical Peel Treatment

-Chemical peels are resurfacing procedures that gently remove the top layer of skin by applying a chemical (often an acid) to the skin in controlled doses.
+Chemical peels are resurfacing procedures that gently remove the top layer of skin by applying a suitable acid to the skin in controlled doses.

 When performed correctly, chemical peels are quick, efficient, and safe face rejuvenation treatments that help balance out skin tone and minimize all kinds of blemishes.

-If you’re thinking about getting a chemical peel, you should anticipate that this procedure has some temporary side effects that usually go away within a week.
-Nonetheless, they make skin look a bit…weird during the recovery.
+If you’re thinking about getting a chemical peel, you should know that this procedure has some temporary side effects that usually go away within a week.
+Nonetheless, they make skin look a bit… weird during the recovery.

 Can Chemical Peels Make Skin Worse?